HomeFront Inspection, LLC 303.777.8025

 The Benefits:

-bulletAn unbiased, objective Third Party report will give you leverage.
+• An unbiased, objective Third Party report will give you leverage.

-bulletA clear Documentation and comparison of the Before and After condition.
+• A clear Documentation and comparison of the Before and After condition.

-bulletHelps settle most disputes between parties involved.
+• Helps settle most disputes between parties involved.

 What is Inspected

-Even though a Rental inspection is similar to a real estate inspection it is not to be confused with a detail of a real estate home inspection.
 Even though a Rental inspection is also a Visual - Non-Invasive examination of the building, it falls short of giving advise and recommendations of maintenance, structure and mechanical defects that a real estate home inspection would entail.
 (If you need this type of detail, it is recommended to ask us about our real estate home inspection.)
-Rather, it puts the focus on those areas that are usually damaged during the term of a lease.

 Exterior and Grounds Exterior doors and windows, patio, garage are checked for damage